NorthernMechatronics/ArduinoCore-nm180100/doc/Adafruit_Tutorials.md

 ### Hardware
 * NM180100EVB
-* A USB to micro-USB cable to connect the board
+* A USB to micro-USB cable to connect the board to your computer
 * A Linux or Windows machine
 * Hardware to connect the touchscreen to your EVB